-Descriptors: expedient, self-indulgent
+Common Descriptors: expedient, self-indulgent, careless

-Descriptors: rule-conscious, dutiful, conscientious, conforming, moralistic, rule-bound
+Common Descriptors: dutiful, conscientious, conforming, moralistic, rule-bound

-Top 2 questions and expected answers (*there is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture):
+Note: There is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture.

-1. Have you been in a situation where a colleague asked you to "bend the rules" to complete a project.
+1. Have you been in a situation where a colleague asked you to "bend the rules" to complete a project?
 What happened?

 2. Do you prefer working in a structured/policy-oriented work environment or a more dynamic work environment?